I offer two levels of guided autobiography:

 Fees arranged through an organization are generally set by that organization.

-Don’t forget, sign up for the blog to make sure you get the latest updates about ongoing and upcoming workshops.
+Don’t forget, sign up for the newsletter to make sure you get the latest workshop updates.